aloxe/huwindty/src/pages/documentation/navigation.md

 ### Collections

-In eleventy, [collections](https://www.11ty.dev/docs/collections/) allow you to group pages according to tags added in the front matter.
-By naming different tags, you can groupcontent in an interesting manner.
-There is also a `collections.all` that lists all pages even pages without tags.
+In Eleventy, [collections](https://www.11ty.dev/docs/collections/) allow you to group pages according to tags added in the front matter.
+By naming different tags, you can group content in an interesting manner.
+There is also a `collections.all` that lists all pages, even those without tags.

-`collections.all` lists all pages in a folder that is identified by an index file with a frontmatter.
-Empty folders or folders without index.md or empty index.md will not be taken into account.
+`collections.all` lists all pages in a folder that is identified by an index file with front matter.
+Empty folders or folders without an index.md or with an empty index.md will not be taken into account.

-If you want to exclude a page from the navigation (typically the 404 page and similar), you can just exclude it from the `collections.all` by adding the following line in the page's Front Matter:
+If you want to exclude a page from the navigation (typically the 404 page and similar), you can exclude it from `collections.all` by adding the following line in the page's front matter:

 ```
 eleventyExcludeFromCollections: true